YD525/SSELexicon/README.md

 - [Mutagen.Bethesda](https://github.com/Mutagen-Modding/Mutagen)
 - [Champollion](https://github.com/Orvid/Champollion).

+Cutleast(https://github.com/Cutleast),SkyHorizon3(https://github.com/SkyHorizon3)  for helping me resolve the issue with generating specific JSON fields in the DSD file.

 Their excellent libraries provide SSE Lexicon with a stable and solid foundation, allowing us to focus more on developing the translation features.

 Acknowledgements: Nexus Mods,9DM,2Game.info,and 泰姆瑞尔MOD组, for their support and encouragement that inspire my creative work.